 This video covers 10 really amazing facts about the French naïve painter Henri Rousseau.
-It covers the following points and is aimed at young people and adults interested in art history.
-This art video would be a great introduction to an art lesson on mixing different tones of a single colour, e.g. green, as depicted in his jungle paintings.
-Rousseau was born in Laval in France and worked for a solicitor when he left school.
+It is aimed at young people and adults interested in art history.
+Focusing on his jungle paintings, this art video could be a great introduction to an art lesson on mixing different tones of a single colour, e.g. green.

+Henri Rousseau was born in Laval in France and worked for a solicitor when he left school.
 He joined the army in 1863.

-Rousseau exaggerates a great deal for example he claimed to serve in Mexico where he got inspiration for his jungle paintings – but no evidence from army records that he left France.
-He left the army in 1868, moved to Paris and marries Clemence Boitard before getting a job as a tax collector on gates of Paris.
-He claims he didn’t start painting until 1886 when 42 but evidence shows he was copying paintings in the Louvre at least 2 years earlier.
-He is totally self-taught.
+Henri Rousseau once claimed to have served in Mexico where he got inspiration for his jungle paintings.
+There is no evidence from army records that he left France.
+He left the army in 1868, moved to Paris and married Clemence Boitard before working as a tax collector on gates of Paris.
+Rousseau claimed he didn’t start painting until 1886 when 42 but evidence shows he was copying paintings in the Louvre 2 years earlier.
+He was totally self-taught.

 Music: Gymnopedie No 2 by Kevin MacLeod is licensed under a Creative Commons Attribution licence (https://creativecommons.org/licenses/by/4.0/)

 Want to know more about art history?
 Download Free ‘What is Art’ Ebook

 Support the making of future art tutorials and get rewards see my Patreon Website